-- (a) Address of the property; - (b) Price of the property; - (c) Details of the parties; - (d) Amount of the initial deposit (industry practice being 1% to 5%) to be paid on the signing of the provisional agreement; - (e) Amount of the further deposit (industry practice being 10% inclusive of the initial deposit) to be paid on the signing of the formal sale and purchase agreement; - (f) When the formal sale and purchase agreement is to be signed; - (g) The completion date (on which the vendor disposes of the legal title of property to the purchaser); - (h) The balance price that is to be paid by the purchaser of the property by the completion date; - The condition and/or occupancy status subject to which the premises is to be sold to the purchaser; - (j) The apportionment of legal expenses and stamp duty between the parties; - (k) The legal representation of the purchaser and the vendor; - (I) The amount of commission payable to the estate agent by the purchaser and/or vendor; and - (m) Liability for breach of agreement.
+- Address of the property; - Price of the property; - Details of the parties; - Amount of the initial deposit (industry practice being 1% to 5%) to be paid on the signing of the provisional agreement; - Amount of the further deposit (industry practice being 10% inclusive of the initial deposit) to be paid on the signing of the formal sale and purchase agreement; - When the formal sale and purchase agreement is to be signed;

+- The completion date (on which the vendor disposes of the legal title of property to the purchaser); - Stipulating that the balance price is to be paid by the purchaser of the property by the completion date; - The condition and/or occupancy status subject to which the premises is to be sold to the purchaser; - The apportionment of legal expenses and stamp duty between the parties; - The legal representation of the purchaser and the vendor; - The amount of commission payable to the estate agent by the purchaser and/or vendor; and - Liability for breach of agreement.

-The vendor's solicitors will then draft a formal sale and purchase agreement based on the basic terms in the provisional agreement supplemented with more elaborated provisions on title of the property and other obligations and responsibilities of the parties whether before or after completion.
+The vendor's solicitors will then draft a formal sale and purchase agreement based on the basic terms of the provisional agreement supplemented with more elaborated provisions on title of the property and other obligations and responsibilities of the parties whether before or after completion.
 Once both parties agree to the form and content, it will be executed and submitted for stamping at the Stamp Office and thereafter registered at the Land Registry.